-- the fingers or onto the outside of the microplate wells - b.
+- 1. Do not perform dilutions within the well - At least duplicate measurements for each standard and sample dilution is recommended - 3.
+Dilute samples to a proBDNF concentration that falls within the range of the standard curve.
+Do not extrapolate absorbance readings - 4.
+Avoid touching the inside surface of the wells with the pipette tip - 5.
+Proper emptying and washing the plate is crucial for low background and non-specific binding.
+For manual plate washing, we recommend the following procedure: - a.
+To remove liquid from the wells, place the plate on the palm of the hand and quickly invert the plate over the sink.
+Forcefully move the arm downwards and stop abruptly to force the liquid out of the wells.
+When done correctly, this technique should prevent liquid from getting onto the fingers or onto the outside of the microplate wells - b.
 Blot and forcefully tap the microplate against clean paper towels for 3-5 times - c.
 Wash the wells by pipetting 200 μL of wash buffer into each well and empty the wells as described in step a-b) - d.
 Repeat this procedure for a total of 5 times - Complete removal of liquid from the wells at each step is essential for reliable results.
-However, avoid letting the wells dry out at any time - Add TMB and the stop solution to the wells in the same order - Ensure that all bubbles are removed and that the bottom of the plate is optically clean prior to taking the absorbance reading - 9.
-Stopping the TMB reaction after 10-15 minutes is usually sufficient to obtain a very sensitive standard curve.
+However, avoid letting the wells dry out at any time - 7.
+Add TMB and the stop solution to the wells in the same order - 8.
+Ensure that all bubbles are removed and that the bottom of the plate is optically clean prior to taking the absorbance reading - 9.
+Stopping the TMB reaction after 10-20 minutes is usually sufficient to obtain a very sensitive standard curve.
 However, TMB incubation times may vary based on the accuracy of diluting the ELISA kit reagents and differences in incubation time and temperature.
 We use a plate shaker set to 140 rpm and perform all incubations at room temperature (20-25°C, 70-75°F) in our laboratories.
 Importantly, we read our plates on a microplate reader capable of measuring up to an optical density (OD) of 4.
 You may need to adjust the TMB incubation time if your microplate reader has a more limited range.